lab272/semtex_varkinvis/README.md

 introductory overview of the code and its utilities.
 The second gives details of the cylindrical-coordinate formulation.
 The third gives an overview of the capabilities and methodology of the stability analysis package which is included in the distribution.
+Implicit large-eddy simulation is available within semtex using the Spectral Vanishing Viscosity (SVV) approach; the fourth and fifth references provide description and applications of this technique.

 1. Blackburn HM, Lee D, Albrecht T & Singh, J (2019) Semtex: a spectral element–Fourier solver for the incompressible Navier–Stokes